Flying with a bicycle: Airline fees for bikes 2024

-Fee (per leg) – this is the fee that will be charged for your bike.
+Fee (per leg) – this is the fee that will be charged for flying with a bicycle.
 You need to consider that this fee is charged “per leg” so the fee will be doubled for a return flight.

 Maximum dimension allowed for bike bag – this is designated as either linear or length.
-In the case of linear you need to add together the length, height and width of the bag/box and ensure it is less than the amount set.
-Where the limit is based on length you need to make sure the longest side of the bag/box does not exceed the limit.
+In the case of linear, you need to add together the length, height, and width of the bag/box and ensure it is less than the amount set.
+Where the limit is based on the length you need to make sure the longest side of the bag/box does not exceed the limit.

-Pre-booking required – there are quite a number of airlines that require you to advise them if you are planning on bringing a bike.
+Pre-booking required – there are quite a number of airlines that require you to advise them if you are planning on flying with a bicycle.
 Some require this at the time of booking while others stipulate it must be completed within a certain period of time prior to travel.
-If you do not do this your bike won’t be allowed on board.
+If you do not do this your bike may not be allowed on board.

 By clicking on the + button next to the airline name you can see the luggage allowances based on the fare type.
 Where an airline charges a fee for all luggage the columns are blank.

-This table was last updated July 2021 and is reviewed every few months.
-Please ensure you check with the airline directly before you book your travel to confirm that the rules have not changed.
+This table was last updated in January 2024 and is reviewed every few months.
+Please ensure you check with the airline directly before you book your travel to confirm that the rules have not changed in between updates.